tboulet/Improved-Semantic-Segmentation-for-Night-Drive/README.md

 ```

 Then click on the localhost link given in the terminal, it will redirect you to an interface on your default browser.

+## Disclaimer

+This code was made in the frame of a school project.
+It has not been extensively tested and may comport contain a few bugs and errors.